Thunder-Power-Studios/Thunder-Power-Studios/README.md

 Please donate to support us! https://www.buymeacoffee.com/T.P.S

-WANT TO CALLAB WITH OTHER PROGRAMMERS
+WANT TO CALLAB WITH OTHER PROGRAMMERS AND TECH COMPANIES

-Please contact us if you find a bug in one of our sites or games.
+Please contact us if you find a bug in one of our sites or games

+Contact us through the link on our website.